 Most open-ended funds are subject to the Undertaking for the Collective Investment of Transferable Securities (UCITS) regulations, which generally cover retail funds with underlying assets that are relatively easy to price and sell.
 UCITs’ rules include that the fund must invest in assets that can be easily priced, sold, and must not concentrate investments in too small a number of assets.

 However, open-ended funds that invest in illiquid assets such as property, are likely to be run as non-UCITs retail schemes (NURS), which follow different rules.

-You should make sure you understand the features of a NURS, investment trust, or REIT and what they mean for your investment; the new regulations mean you will now be asked to complete a quick Appropriateness Assessment before placing a purchase in any these products.
+You should make sure you understand the features of a NURS, investment trust, or REIT and what they mean for your investment; new regulations mean you will now be asked to complete a quick Appropriateness Assessment before placing a purchase in any of these products.

 The value of your investments can fall as well as rise, and you might get back less than you initially invested.
 If you’re unsure where to invest, consider seeking professional financial advice.

 Remember, the value of investments can fall as well as rise and you could get back less than you invest.
 Seek independent advice if you’re unsure of this investment’s suitability for you.

 Get started with Smart Investor and enjoy a cutting-edge service that makes investing easy.

 Interested in learning more?